 For the safety and security of our students, Lutz Preparatory's policy requires that a parent/guardian must notify the school office in advance with specifics detailing the event if a student is going to be released early from school.
 Written documentation should be sent to: attendance@lutzprep.org.
+Administrative verification of the email received may be required.
 Please be aware that students will not be called out of class to the lobby until the authorized person picking them up is present on campus.

-- 1) During school hours, the Administration or designee shall permit a child to leave school only in the custody of one of the following adults: - a) parent(s) or guardian(s) of the student; - b) an individual with written, verified parent permission (must present a photo ID); - c) a law enforcement officer; - d) an authorized worker from the Department of Children and Families
+- 1) During school hours, the Administration or designee shall permit a child to leave school only in the custody of one of the following adults: - a) parent(s) or guardian(s) of the student; - b) an individual with written, verified parent permission (must present a photo ID); - c) a law enforcement officer; - d) an authorized worker from the Department of Children and Families - Please note: - In the case of divorce or separation of parents, both parents shall have rights until legal notification is provided to the school limiting the rights of either parent. - 2) Students attending Lutz Preparatory School or our After-School Program must be signed out by an adult who is 18 years of age or over.
+If a parent wishes to provide consent for their student to be released to their minor sibling, please contact the school for a form to complete/give consent.

-Please note:

-- In the case of divorce or separation of parents, both parents shall have rights until legal notification is provided to the school limiting the rights of either parent. - Students attending Lutz Preparatory School or our After-School Program must be signed out by an adult who is 18 years of age or over. - 2) At the end of the school day, students are released at a specified time and place and are required to go directly to car rider/dismissal area or attend the after school program for a fee.
+- 3) At the end of the school day, students are released at a specified time and place and are required to go directly to car rider/dismissal area or attend the after school program for a fee.
 If there is a change in a student's mode of transportation due to an emergency or extenuating circumstance, please call the school office prior to 12:00 PM so that the student can be notified in a timely manner.
-In addition to calling, the school may require the request be placed in writing from the legal parent/guardian for our records.

-3) Car riders shall be picked up immediately in the area designated by the school.
+In addition to calling, the school may require the request be placed in writing from the legal parent/guardian for our records. - 4) Car riders shall be picked up immediately in the area designated by the school.
 Students will be required to walk to the assigned loading area to enter their vehicle.
 For traffic flow, cars will be allowed to leave the parking lot as directed by Lutz Prep staff.